EWG , DAX Germany

 DAX mar 2012DAX s mar 2012

 However, in the case of the DAX the absolutely unbelievable speed and magnitude by which the index has rebounded makes one wonder if B was ever complete.
-Since October last year this one is up astounding 50+% and the possibility of higher levels, as with the DOW cannot be excluded.
+Since October last year this one is up an astounding 50+% and the possibility of higher levels, as with the DOW cannot be excluded.
 This is not a preferred view.
 If , for instance one looks at the AEX, Amsterdam, the comparable level would be somewhere in the vicinity of 3000 on the DAX chart and yet the Netherlands have a far more open and global economy than the Germans and both countries are considered to be in the have category among the European peers.
-Perhaps the day will come that the market realizes that the have’ are already on the hook to the have-not’s by an amount estimated at around 400 bln.
+Perhaps the day will come that the market realizes that the have’s are already on the hook to the have-not’s by an amount estimated at around 400 bln.
 Euros and growwing